More About UPC

 Upper Level – Updated & Additional Children’s Classrooms

 Building for the future also allows for the “younger church” to be together on the same floor.
-Beginning with the three- and four-year-old class through the high school class, all youth will enjoy enhanced classroom space as well as a place for youth group gatherings.
+Beginning with the three- and four-year-old class through the high school class, all youth enjoy enhanced classroom space as well as a place for youth group gatherings.
 One of these enhancements will be a small kitchen located between the middle and high school rooms at the north end of the upper level, for use by all ages during Sunday School, or to prepare dinner before youth group on Sunday evenings.

 Lower Level – Final Renovations

 The last stages of the Master Plan renovation call for an elevator in the south end of the church, accessible from the end of the south hall on the lower level to the narthex and the sanctuary on the main level.
-This elevator will allow access to the sanctuary via the south entrance; it will give parents easy access to Bridge to Worship or the nursery; and it will alleviate overloading the north elevator when there are events in the Great Hall.
+This elevator will allow access to the sanctuary via the south entrance; it will give parents easy access to the nursery; and it will alleviate overloading the north elevator when there are events in the Great Hall.

 Installation of a small coffee bar and updated bathrooms will complete this space.